bloggertom/TWLogger/README.md

 ```
 To later remove a logger you can call  `[TWLog removeLogger:];`

-To log something without sending it through the logging framework you can use `[TWLog systemLog:(NSString *)string]`.
+To log something without sending it through the logging framework you can use `[TWLog systemLog:(NSString *)string,...]`.

 It is possible to run multiple loggers at the same time.